 In making her gift to establish the Knudson Chair, Barbara said, “Families are the basis of our entire world … I thought they needed more help and assistance.”

 Interested in studying family policy research?
-Learn more about Human Development and Family Sciences.
+Learn more about human development and family sciences doctoral programs.